nicklotz/kubeconcepts/public/01-kubernetes-intro.md

 curl http://localhost:8001/api/
 ```

 > What error do you see?
-Why do you see it?
+You should see a "connection refused" error because the Kubernetes API server requires authentication.
+The `kubectl proxy` command creates an authenticated proxy to the API server.

 5. Create a temporary local gateway to the Kubernetes API that runs in the background.
 ```
+# > /dev/null discards stdout, 2>&1 redirects stderr to stdout
+# & runs the process in the background
 kubectl proxy > /dev/null 2>&1 &
 ```